Skip to main content

 5On the wrist

-• TArray<EBhapticsGlovePlayTime> playTimeValues: An array consisting of six elements, each representing a time interval for actuation, with time defined using EBhapticsGlovePlayTime enums.
+• TArray<EBhapticsGlovePlayTime> playTimeValues: An array with the same length as motorIntensities (six for DK2, eight for DK3), each representing a time interval for actuation, with time defined using EBhapticsGlovePlayTime enums.

 ValueDurationSame as…